mark-oppenheim/dual-role-demo/README.md

    - Creates a test object in the source bucket
    - Assumes the source reader role to read the object
    - Assumes the destination writer role to write the object to the destination bucket
+   - Streams data from the source bucket to the target bucket

 ## Prerequisites